selinihtyr/FoodDeliveryApp/README.md

 - **Browse Foods**: View a wide range of food items right from the homepage.
 - **Detailed View**: Inspect the details of each food item, including ingredients, price, and more.
 - **Shopping Cart**: Add your favorite meals to the cart and manage your orders.
-- **Order Tracking**: With the integrated map, track your food's delivery in real-time.
-- **User Profile**: Manage your user details and preferences.

 ## Architecture & Design Patterns

 ### MVVM Architecture